-Their hits have been heard on dozens of recent major motion pictures including Down Periscope, Wayne’s World II, Adams Family Values, and In and Out.
-They have performed four times recently on The Tonight Show with Jay Leno, as well as
+Their hits are now being heard on dozens of recent major motion pictures including Down Periscope (the guys actually perform with the cast of Down Periscope as the credits roll during the film), Wayne’s World II, Adams Family Values and In and Out.
+They perform many times on the Tonight Show with Jay Leno, as well as

 the Rosie O’Donnell Show, Oprah, Married with Children, Good Morning America, the Caroline Rhea Show, Dick